Dr. Anastasia Teng, PsyD

 Deborah Palmer, LCPAT

 Debbie Palmer completed her Master’s Degree at Goucher College, with internships at Villa Maria and Sheppard Pratt Health System.
 She continued at Sheppard Pratt working psychiatric inpatient with both adolescents and adults.
 She has worked with special needs children for many years, including the Hearing and Speech Agency- Gateway School.
-Debbie uses a variety of therapy techniques including CBT (Cognitive Behavior Therapy), Art, and faith-based therapy with children, adolescents, couples, and families.
+Debbie uses a variety of therapy techniques including CBT (Cognitive Behavior Therapy), Art, and faith-based therapy with children, adolescents, and families.
 Her goal is to help clients identify and strengthen healthy coping skills to deal with anxiety, depression, stress, etc., and to heal and restore broken relationships.